 After your baby is born, your birth team will ensure you and your baby eat, perform a newborn exam, help you clean up your body, ensure you can empty your bladder, suturing is available for some tearing, and we make sure everyone has stable vital signs.
 We also clean up birth related messes before we leave!
+And NO, we don't care if your house is messy.

 I return after your baby is born, between 24-48 hours.
 At the first postpartum visit, we make sure you are recovering from birth and that your baby is doing well.
 I offer Newborn Metabolic Screening (also called PKU or blood spot tests), Newborn Hearing Screening, and the Critical Cardiac Heart Defect Screening.
 We work on the birth certificate and other paperwork.
 Around day 3-5, I return to weigh the baby and ensure everyone is recovering well.
 I see people in the home again at week 1 and 2, and you can visit the office at weeks 4, and 6.
 This high level of care supports your transition into parenthood with lower rates of complications!